 - Best Time: Nov to March (the dry season)

-If you are passionate about rock-climbing, you must visit Railay in Krabi.
-The vertical limestone cliffs offer a number of bolted routes of varying difficulty, making it one of the world’s most famous climbing locations.
-It is as if the cliffs were specially built for climbing.
-From the top, you are rewarded with spectacular views of the beautiful beach and azure waters.
+If you are passionate about rock-climbing, you must visit Railay – one of the world’s most famous climbing locations.
+The vertical limestone cliffs offer a number of bolted routes of varying difficulty.
+It’s as if the cliffs were specially built for climbing.

 If you prefer to climb alone, you can hire full climbing gear from shops in Ao Nang, Railay and Ton Sai in Krabi.
 The equipment can be rented for ฿1000 – ฿1500 ($30 – $45) a day.

-Those looking to be away from the crowds can go to Koh Yao Noi, which is reachable from Railay by an hour’s boat trip.
+If you are looking to be away from the crowds, you can go to Koh Yao Noi.
+Koh Yao Noi is reachable from Railay by boat.

-All in all Railay is an absolutely amazing place, with lots to explore, accommodation options (mainly resorts), restaurants and bars.
-We can safely say that if you are a rock-climbing enthusiast consider staying in Railay.
-Even though it is a more expensive than Krabi town, it is well worth it.
+Overall, Railay is an absolutely amazing place, with lots to do.
+We can safely say that if you are a rock-climbing enthusiast, Railay is the place for you to visit.
+Even though it is more expensive than Krabi town, it is well worth it.